 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-In Bali, all people seem to have the same name.
-You cross three Nyoman and five Wayan during the day.
-Bizarre.
+In Bali, everyone seems to have the same first name.
+You pass three Nyoman and five Wayan in a day.
+Weird.

 It sounds like a joke to the tourists... but it's not!
 The Balinese actually have their own system for children's names.

-No difference between boys or girls, the name you receive simply corresponds to the order of arrival in the family!
+There is no difference between a boy and a girl, the name you receive simply corresponds to the order of arrival in the family!

 The eldest will be called Wayan, the second Made, the third Nyoman and the last Ketut.
-For the fifth and the following, if there are, we start from the beginning with Wayan, and so on.
+For the fifth and following ones, if there are any, we start from the beginning with Wayan, etc.

 As a result, everyone there is called Wayan, Made, Nyoman or Ketut!
 With small variations according to the castes: Wayan can also be replaced by Putu and Gede, Made by Kadek and Nengah, Nyoman by Komang.
 Some also have diminutives and nicknames, sometimes forged from the family name, to distinguish themselves.